YourMechanic/digest_generator/README.md

 # DigestGenerator

-A simple 64 bit digest generator which uses xxhash for digest generation.
+A simple digest generator which uses xxhash for digest generation.

 ## Installation